 The program provides an opportunity for environmentally conscious groups and corporations to participate in keeping Massachusetts roads litter-free.

 The program kicks off each year in conjunction with Earth Day activities and continues through mid-November.

-Groups or corporations interested in learning more about the available programs should contact Pat Karageanis at: AdoptAHighway@dot.state.ma.us
+Groups or corporations interested in learning more about the available programs should contact: AdoptAHighway@dot.state.ma.us

 All participants are required to attend a safety training session and view a safety video prior to participation.
 The safety training session is administered by the group's adult supervisor using the Department's training video for safe litter pickup and the Department's safety bulletin.

 PARTICIPANTS MUST BE:

 - mentally alert; have good common sense; and be responsible

 - in good physical condition, including sight and hearing

 - have one adult supervisor for every four participants under the age of 15 and one adult supervisor for every six participants between the ages of 15-17

 - have at least 6 members